SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 [![image](/Images/wordpress/2012/10/image_thumb14.png "image")](/Images/wordpress/2012/10/image14.png)

-Now unlike MonoGame, Unity does not need you to pre-process your assets before loading them in to Unity, you can just copy them directly into the Unity project by dragging and dropping them into the Content Folder.&nbsp; There are a few exceptions that I’ve found:
+Now unlike MonoGame, Unity does not need you to pre-process your assets before loading them in to Unity, you can just copy them directly into the Unity project by dragging and dropping them into the Content Folder.
+There are a few exceptions that I’ve found:

 - UnityXNA will handle spritefont files for text but Unity itself does not understand the “.spritefont” extension.
 The Simple answer to this for UnityXNA is rename them to “.TXT” files, no other change needed.

-- XNA supports Microsoft’s DirectX “.X” format for 3D models, however Unity3D does not.&nbsp; After several hours of searching I do have a solution for using .X files in Unity but that is for another post.&nbsp; UnityXNA only supports 2D at the moment so it is out of the bounds for this article.
+- XNA supports Microsoft’s DirectX “.X” format for 3D models, however Unity3D does not.
+After several hours of searching I do have a solution for using .X files in Unity but that is for another post.
+UnityXNA only supports 2D at the moment so it is out of the bounds for this article.

 Other than that there is NO change, all your assets will work as is, +1 for Unity.